Prince of Wales Island, Alaska

 Sunnahae Hotel.
 The Sunnahae property consists of a small hotel with ten rooms, and two large detached cabins and one efficiency cabin.
 The main hotel building is comfortable and has one accessible room downstairs, but for a special treat, or if you are bringing a family, book early to stay in one of their cabins.
 They are fully furnished, have a kitchen and bath, sleep five, and look out over the most beautiful water views you will ever see.

-No food is served here, but walk over to the Fish & Chicks food truck run by a couple of local ladies for a freshly caught al fresco dinner or stop into the Dock Side Galley for home cooked burgers, fish, salads and more.
-Be sure to say hi to Linda, the office manager at Sunnahae for me.
-Self catering in the cabins.
+No food is served here, but walk over to the Fish & Chicks, a food truck in the Craig Tribal Association parking lot run by a couple of local ladies, for a freshly caught al fresco dinner, or stop into the Dock Side Galley for home-cooked burgers, fish, salads, and more.
+Self-catering in the cabins.

 Thorne Bay (Population 500)